3mission/energysim/NEW_README.md

-# npvpy
+# energysim
-Net Present Value Simulator for Python
+A simulator for assessing energy consumption distribution of infrastructure and Internet service.
+The simulator is suitable for any service, a case example is Online Advertising.
+Simulation is done for Python

 ## 1. Overview